What are the Differences between English and German marketing language?

 In the German version there is rather a small CTA button that says: “Kontakt.”
 One might think that this is due to not having a chat function available in Germany, but upon further inspection the chat icon does pop up.
 It has an image of an associate whom you can chat with, but overall isn’t as big and prominent.
 The first version of the CTA in Germany did not lead me to a chat function, but to a contact form.

-Use of Videos and Images: Germany vs. USA
+Use of Videos and Images: marketing language differences Germany vs. USA

 Graphics, images, videos and icons can be found more in the United States.
 German pages, on the other hand, tend to have a fairly minimal design.
 They often have a white background instead of a colored one and there is a contrast in the use of banner images as well.
 In the US, they static images that fit with the overall idea of having a website that is more interactive and also visibly appealing.